owncloud/contacts/README.md

 **A contacts app for [ownCloud](https://owncloud.org)**

+Run CI again now the core has PHPUnit 6

 This is the new contacts app that has replaced the [old contacts app](https://github.com/owncloudarchive/contacts), and is only the frontend for the new server-integrated CardDAV-Backend.

 ![](https://raw.githubusercontent.com/owncloud/screenshots/master/contacts/contacts.png)